quist00/carpentries.org/_posts/2022/05/2022-05-05-workbench-beta.md

-The Workbench beta phase is **non-reversible**[^1], thus, the decision to begin the beta phase for any given lesson must be a **joint decision by the maintainers of the lesson**.
+The Workbench beta phase is **non-reversible**[^1], thus, the decision to begin the beta phase for any given lesson must be a **joint decision by the Maintainers of the lesson**.
 It is important to note that the transition itself is the responsibility of myself alone and will be performed automatically via the [lesson transition tool][lesson-transition].